 If having a midweek wedding isn’t feasible, then often you can still get a saving on a Friday or Sunday wedding date.
 When you’ve found a few wedding venues near you that you like, get quotes from each of them and compare.

-Other Wedding Dates To Avoid
+Seasonal Wedding Dates To Avoid

 Here are just a few examples of how much money you can save by choosing a midweek or low season wedding date; you can find lots more on our wedding venue special offers page.